lucamartucci/lucamartucci.github.io/_posts/2020-06-20-owfowptdp.md

 **Discussion.** The function that satisfies the above definition is called a **uniformly strong one-way** function.
 We will talk about weak one-way function later.
 It is *uniform* because we assume the adversary is a uniform algorithm that can take any input length.
 If in the second requirement above, we allow the adversary to use different algorithms for different lengths (i.e. it is a non-uniform circuits family.), then we say the function is **non-uniformly strong one-way**.

 In the rest of these notes we will assume the adversary (instand call it a single algorithm) $$A = \{A_1, A_2, \ldots\} $$ is non-uniform.
-When we talk about OWFs, OWPs and TDPs, we implicitly talk about non-uniformly one-way primitives.
+When we talk about OWFs, OWPs and TDPs, we implicitly talk about non-uniform primitives, i.e. the adversary is non-uniform.

 We now introduce weak one-way functions.
 A weak one-way function is a function that is hard to invert with noticeable probability.